 LKCM Headwater Investments formed

-Corbin J. Robertson III and J. Bryan King, a principal of Luther King Capital Management, form LKCM Headwater Investments, a private equity firm that today has two funds and ~$600 mm fund under management.
+Corbin J. Robertson III and J. Bryan King, a principal of Luther King Capital Management, form LKCM Headwater Investments, a private equity firm that today has two funds and ~$1 billion directly and indirectly under management.

 Quintana re-enters into shipping